Federal Work-Study Art and Design - Studio Attendant *Student Position Only*

 SUCCESS PROFILE

-Education, Certificates, Licenses: Registered Nurse or a clinically licensed behavioral health practitioner with current unrestricted state license.
-Within six (6) months of hire licensure may need to include Oregon, Montana, Idaho and/or other states as needed.
-Case Manager Certification as accredited by CCMC preferred.
+Education, Certificates, Licenses: Registered Nurse or licensed behavior health specialist with current unrestricted state license.
+Within six (6) months of hire, licensure may need to include Oregon, Montana, Idaho, Washington and/or other states as needed.

 Knowledge: Thorough knowledge and understanding of medical and behavioral health processes, diagnoses, care modalities, procedure codes including ICD and CPT Codes, health insurance and state-mandated benefits.
 Understanding of contractual benefits and options available outside contractual benefits.
-Working knowledge of community services, providers, vendors and facilities available to assist members.
-Understanding of appropriate case management plans.
 Ability to use computerized systems for data recording and retrieval.
 Assures patient confidentiality, privacy, and health records security.
 Establishes and maintains relationships with community services and providers.
 Maintains current clinical knowledge base and certification.
 Ability to work independently with minimal supervision.
 Must be able to function as part of a collaborative, cohesive community.

 Adaptability